By Bunny Young, MA, QMPH

 5. Insufficient funds notices from bank.

 6. Using until you are out.
 This could mean drinking an entire bottle or using an entire stash of drugs

 7. Inability to stop.
 You have tried to quit and then relapsed.

 8. Using as a coping skill rather than experiencing emotions: “To feel numb.”

 9. Increase in anger or depression.
 For example, you have a short fuse.

 10. Trouble in your relationship.
 Partners complain, “You are not acting like you anymore.”

 11. Feeling sick without your drug.
 This can be an indication of dependence and withdrawal.

 If you feel out of control with your substance use, perhaps it’s time to tell someone or talk with a licensed professional.
-To explore treatment options, please feel free to contact Life Cycles Counseling where individual, family, and group therapy/support options are available; there are resources for inpatient treatment options, and area contacts that work with Life Cycles Counseling to ensure a complete network for the best recovery options in the area.
+Are you ready too explore treatment options?
+At Life Cycles Counseling, there are individual, family, and group therapy/support options are available.
+Additionally, there are resources for inpatient treatment options, and area contacts that work with Life Cycles Counseling to ensure a complete network for the best recovery options in the area.